 The Trevi Fountain

-Undoubtedly the most representative fountain of Rome as well as the largest.
-Bring loose coins because you may have already heard that the tradition is to throw them backwards: one to return to Rome and two to find love.
+Undoubtedly the most representative fountain in Rome as well as the largest.
+Bring loose change because you will have heard that the tradition is to throw them backwards: one to return to Rome and two to find love.

-The guide will probably use this stop to tell you about the reunification of Rome since it is in the Pantheon where the mortal remains of Victor Emmanuel II, the first king of reunified Italy, rest.
-Try not to lose the thread of the explanations when contemplating this marvel of Roman architecture; I warn you that it is not easy.
+Your guide will probably use this stop to tell you about the reunification of Rome, as it is in the Pantheon that the remains of Victor Emmanuel II, the first king of reunified Italy, are laid to rest.
+Try not to lose the thread of the explanations as you contemplate this marvel of Roman architecture; I warn you that it is not easy.
 Admission is free.

-Baroque style and built between the seventeenth and eighteenth centuries, this church houses a model of a temple dedicated to the religions of the world and a very special optical illusion that the guide of your tour of Rome will reveal to you.
+Baroque in style and built between the 17th and 18th centuries, this church houses a model of a temple dedicated to the religions of the world and a very special optical illusion that your Rome tour guide will be able to reveal to you.
 Free admission.

 How to get to the meeting point

-The meeting points of the walking tours in Rome are usually central locations.
+The meeting points for walking tours in Rome are usually central locations.
 Triton Fountain, Piazza Trilussa in Trastevere, Piazza del Popolo, Piazza de Campo de Fiori, Via Labicana...
-I recommend that you take the metro to a central stop and then walk to the meeting point (you can ask your guide for a reference point to locate it when booking the tour).
+I recommend that you take the metro to a central stop and then walk to the meeting point (you can ask your guide for a reference point when booking the tour).

 Duration of tours

-They usually last between two and three hours, depending on the option you choose.
-The walking tours in the center of Rome are long enough to soak up the history of the most emblematic places and then walk around them at your leisure, but if you take the walking tour of the Colosseum and the Roman Forum, keep in mind that the time you will spend inside the monuments may be short if you want to see them in depth.
+Tours usually last between two and three hours, depending on which option you choose.
+The walking tours of central Rome are long enough to soak up the history of the most emblematic sites and then return to them at your leisure, but if you take the Colosseum and Roman Forum walking tour, bear in mind that the time you spend inside the monuments may be short if you want to see them in depth.

 Bring water and snacks.
-The longer tours usually have a 15-minute stop in the middle of the tour.
-Depending on where you end the tour, your guide will probably recommend places to have lunch or dinner away from the general hustle and bustle of the city.
+Longer tours usually have a 15-minute mid-tour stop.
+Depending on where you end the tour, your guide will probably recommend places to eat or dine away from the general hustle and bustle of the city.

 Tours with children

-If it is not a very long tour, the children will be able to handle it because they are outdoors and can run around and play (it is not like a museum where they have to stand still) while the guide shows them the sights.
-The distances covered on most tours (especially those in the city center) are quite manageable, but be aware that at most stops there won't be room to sit down.
+If it's not a long tour, children can cope perfectly well as they are outdoors and can run around and play (it's not like a museum where they have to stand still) while the guide shows them the sights.
+The distances covered on most tours (especially those in the city centre) are quite manageable, but be aware that at most stops there won't be room to sit down.

 Ana's Traveller Tip

-If you can choose a date for your guided tour, avoid weekends and holidays, as this is when there are usually the most tourists in the center of Rome.
+If you can choose a date for your guided tour, avoid weekends and public holidays, as this is when most tourists tend to be in the centre of Rome.

-11. Tips for travelers interested in the tour of Rome
+Tips for travellers interested in taking a tour in Rome

-Locating the meeting point, choosing schedules and packing your backpack is important, but there are other details you'll want to know before taking a tour of Rome.
+Locating your meeting point, choosing your schedule and packing your backpack is important, but there are other details you'll want to know before you go on a tour of Rome.
 Here are my top tips:

-If you are interested in tours of Rome you will also be interested in
+If you are interested in Rome tours, you will also be interested in

-If you are one of those who enjoy the stories, details and anecdotes behind the main monuments, you cannot leave Rome without taking the two most important guided tours: the Colosseum and the Vatican.
+If you are one of those who enjoy the stories, details and anecdotes behind the main monuments, you can't leave Rome without taking the two most important guided tours: the Colosseum and the Vatican.
 Both places are wonderful to walk around and take a thousand pictures, but you don't fully understand them until you take a guided tour.
-Here are the guides I have written about Best Vatican guided tours and Colosseum Tours in case you are interested in organizing your own guided tour.
+Here are the guides I have written about The best guided tours of the Vatican ⛪ y Rome Colosseum Tours in case you are interested in organising your own guided tour.

-If you also want to get off the beaten track, I suggest you visit the incredible Borghese Gallery (which is also located in one of the most beautiful parks I've ever seen).
-This is the article I wrote about it, Borghese Gardens and Gallery Tours & Ticketswhich you can read to organize your visit.
+If you want to get off the beaten track, I suggest you visit the incredible Borghese Gallery (which is also located in one of the most beautiful parks I've ever seen).
+This is the article I wrote about it, Borghese Gardens and Gallery Tours & Ticketswhich you can read to organise your visit.